daigonstar/docker.github.io/get-started/02_our_app.md

    $ docker build -t getting-started .
    ```

-   This command used the Dockerfile to build a new container image.
+   This command uses the Dockerfile to build a new container image.
 You might
    have noticed that a lot of "layers" were downloaded.
 This is because we instructed
    the builder that we wanted to start from the `node:12-alpine` image.
 But, since we
    didn't have that on our machine, that image needed to be downloaded.